-Detox is usually the first step in recovery but often needs to be followed by treatment, such as medication (medication-assisted therapy, or MAT) or various behavioral therapies, including cognitive-behavioral therapy and dialectical behavioral therapy, all of which we offer at The Treehouse.
+Detox is usually the first step in recovery but often needs to be followed by treatment, such as medication (medication-assisted therapy, or MAT) or various behavioral therapies, including cognitive-behavioral therapy and dialectical behavioral therapy, all of which we offer at Vertava Health of Texas.
 Studies show that individuals who complete detox only and refrain from seeking further treatment have decreased rates of success and abstinence from drugs or alcohol.
 Your sobriety, health, and happiness are our top priorities.
 Learn more about withdrawal, detox and what we can do to help you successfully transition through these processes.
 The following drugs are examples of some of the more commonly abused drugs that may require detox and/or treatment, however, the scope of our care is not limited only to these.
 We’ve included signs of withdrawal for these drugs of abuse, so that you may better spot this serious situation should it arise, thus enabling you to promptly seek detox care and treatment.

 Though alcohol withdrawal occurs mostly for adults, it may occur in children affected by alcohol addiction.
 As the U.S. National Library of Medicine explains, “the more you drink regularly, the more likely you are to develop alcohol withdrawal symptoms when you stop drinking.”
 For some people, withdrawal symptoms may occur as soon as eight hours after the last drink; for others, it can occur up to several days later.
 Although symptoms may be worst within 24 to 72 hours, they can persist for weeks.
 Some possible symptoms are: